 Now we know how severe MOT advisories can be so it is well worth insisting that the MOT include a ‘zero advisory item list’.
 This type of request is unusual but well worth asking for.
-Do you really want to buy a new car with a new DVLA MOT only to find a handful of items that will need replacing in a years’ time?
+Do you really want to buy a new car with a new DVLA MOT check only to find a handful of items that will need replacing in a years’ time?

 The team at CarVeto